caltechlibrary/newt/newt.1.md

-building web services, applications and sites using SQL for data modeling and define back-end service behaviors along with Pandoc templates used to generate HTML consumed by the web browser.  newt supports data hosted in Postgres databases via PostgREST JSON API as well as static files contained in an "htdocs" directory (e.g. HTML, CSS, JavaScript, and image assets).
+building web services, applications and sites using SQL for data modeling and define back-end service behaviors along with Pandoc templates used to generate HTML consumed by the web browser.  newt supports data hosted in Postgres databases via PostgREST JSON data API as well as static files contained in an "htdocs" directory (e.g. HTML, CSS, JavaScript, and image assets).